Free range eggs

 Chicken tractor complete.

-It all started with building one of the chicken tractor designs which has a floor area of about three square metres; with five-hens and a rooster.
+It all started with building one of the chicken tractor designs which had a floor area of about three square metres; with five-hens and a rooster.

 The idea of a tractor is that you can keep moving it about your garden once they have cleaned up the remaining vegetation after the cabbages or green beans have been reaped.

-It is a good concept and a very satisfactory half way house between caged birds and real free-range eggs.
-That way they don't destroy your new seedlings that are popping up.
+It is a good concept; and a very satisfactory half way house between caged birds and real free-range eggs.
+They don't destroy your new seedlings that are popping up.

 Sodexo